 This section discusses the advanced power management schemes.
-There are two buttons that you can use to manually conserve power.
+Three methods may be used to conserve power.

 To enter the power management window complete the following:

 - 1. Click Start > Control Panel > Performance and Maintenance. - 2.
 Click to display the Power Options Properties window. - 3.
 Click the Advanced tab to display the advanced power management options.